evanhockings/evanhockings.github.io/_pages/about.md

 I believe science should be open-source where possible, and developed the software package [QuantumACES.jl](https://github.com/evanhockings/QuantumACES.jl) to make it easy to design scalable and performant noise characterisation experiments for quantum devices.

-I am also interested in mitigating the existential risks posed by artificial intelligence, particularly by interpreting the functioning of powerful AI systems.
+I'm also interested in mitigating the existential risks posed by artificial intelligence, particularly by interpreting the functioning of powerful AI systems.

 ## Publications